David Buskin: Performer

 Buskin signed his first recording contract with Epic Records in the early 1970s.
 He recorded two albums in Nashville and later toured with the rock group Pierce Arrow, recording two albums for Columbia Records.
 Here he met Robin Batteau, and the two decided to become a duo.
 David played guitar and piano; Robin guitar, mandolin, and electric violin.
 The partnership lasted until 1990.
-The Washington Posthas described the duo as "an irresistible amalgam of melodic, sensual pop, folkie grit and killer wit."
-They appeared together, composing and performing throughout New England in various clubs, including The Bottom Line.
+The Washington Post has described the duo as "an irresistible amalgam of melodic, sensual pop, folkie grit and killer wit."
+They appeared together, composing and performing throughout New England and New York in various clubs, including The Bottom Line.